Mohamed-Montasser/Hotel-booking-system/README.md

 - **Room Management**
   - Supports Single, Double, Suite rooms
   - Each room has a number, price per night, and availability

   - Admins can add new rooms with validation (no duplicates)

 - **User Management**
   - Customers can register and log in
   - Admin login with a separate view and privileges

 - **Booking System**
   - Customers can book rooms for a date range
   - Supports discount codes (offers)
   - Prevents:

     - Duplicate bookings
     - Check-in on past dates
-    - Same-day check-in and check-out
+    - Same-day check-in and check-out (not allowed if same date)

 - **Offers**
   - Admins can define offers like `SUMMER10` and `WINTER20`